Medical Policy: 02.04.38

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-Current national guidelines recommend that all pregnant women be offered screening for fetal aneuploidy (referring specifically to T21, T18 and T13) before 20 weeks of gestation, regardless of age.
+Current national guidelines have recommend that all pregnant women be offered screening for fetal aneuploidy, referring specifically to T21, T18 and T13 before 20 weeks of gestation, regardless of age.
 Standard aneuploidy screening involves combinations of maternal serum markers and fetal ultrasound done at various stages of pregnancy.
 The detection rate for various combinations of noninvasive testing ranges from 60% to 96% when the false-positive rate is set at 5%.
 When tests indicate a high risk of trisomy syndrome, direct karyotyping of fetal tissue obtained by amniocentesis or chronic villous sampling (CVS) is required to confirm that T21 or another trisomy is present.
 Both amniocentesis and CVS are invasive procedures and have an associated risk of miscarriage.
 A new screening strategy that reduces unnecessary amniocentesis and CVS procedures and increases detection of T21, T18 and T13 could improve outcomes.
 Confirmation of positive noninvasive screening tests with amniocentesis or CVS is recommended; with more accurate tests, fewer geno typical women could receive positive screening results.

 Commercial, noninvasive, sequencing based testing of maternal serum for fetal trisomy syndromes is now available.
 The test technology involves detection of fetal cell free DNA fragments present in the plasma of pregnant women.
 As early as 8 to 10 weeks of gestation, these fetal DNA fragments comprise 6% to 10% or more of the total cell-free DNA in a maternal plasma sample.
-The test are unable to provide a result if fetal fraction is too low, that is, below about 4%.
+The test are unable to provide a result if fetal fraction is too low, that is, below 4%.
 Fetal fraction can be affected by maternal and fetal characteristics.
 For example, fetal fraction was found to be lower at higher maternal weights and higher with increasing fetal crown-rump length.

-Sequencing-based tests use 1 to 2 general approaches to analyzing cell-free DNA.
+Sequencing-based tests use one of two general approaches to analyzing cell-free fetal DNA.
 The first category of tests uses quantitative or counting methods.
 The most widely used technique to date uses massively parallel sequencing (MPS; also known as next-generation or “next gen” sequencing).
 DNA fragments are amplified by polymerase chain reaction; during the sequencing process, the amplified fragments are spatially segregated and sequenced simultaneously in a massively parallel fashion.
 Sequenced fragments can be mapped to the reference human genome to obtain numbers of fragment counts per chromosome.
 The sequencing-derived percent of fragments from the chromosome of interest reflects the chromosomal representation of the maternal and fetal DNA fragments in the original maternal plasma sample.
 Another technique is direct DNA analysis, which analyzes specific cell-free DNA fragments across samples and requires approximately a tenth the number of cell-free DNA fragments as MPS.
 The digital analysis of selected regions (DANSR™) is an assay that uses direct DNA analysis.

 The second general approach is single nucleotide polymorphism (SNP) â€’ based methods.
 These use targeted amplification and analysis of approximately 20,000 SNPs on selected chromosomes (e.g., 21, 18, 13) in a single reaction.
 A statistical algorithm is used to determine the number of each type of chromosome.